mohammed183/re_vit/markdown/02-Claims.md

 ::: {.cell .markdown}
 ## Primary Claim: Vision Transformer outperforms state of the art CNNs on various classification tasks after pretraining on large datasets

-This claim suggests that the vision transformer can leverage more knowledge from large datasets than CNN models during pretraining and transfer this knowledge to the fine tuning task.
+This claim suggests that the vision transformer can leverage more knowledge from large datasets than CNN models during pretraining and transfer this knowledge to the fine-tuning task.
 This implies that the vision transformer can achieve higher or comparable accuracies to the state of the art models on different classification tasks.

 The authors support their claim by pretraining three versions of the vision transformer and evaluating their performance on various benchmarks.
 However, they use the **JFT-300M** dataset for pretraining, which is a private dataset owned by Google and *not available* to the public.
 Additionally, the authors do not share the models pre-trained on the **JFT-300M** dataset.
 The only explicit comparison presented in Table 2 of the paper is between Vision Transformers and CNNs pre-trained on the same private **JFT-300M** dataset.
 The authors also show results for a Vision Transformer pre-trained on the publicly available **ImageNet-21k** dataset but not compared with a CNN pre-trained on the same dataset.
 It is worth noting that *BiT-L is a ResNet152x4 model*, which is a type of CNN.
 The following table shows a subset of the results mentioned above: